About Challenger Sports

 A landmark achievement.

-To help grow the Academy division, Challenger purchases TetraBrazil Camps utilizing Brazilian coaches to supplement the British coaches.
+To help grow the Academy division, Challenger Sports purchases TetraBrazil Camps utilizing Brazilian coaches to supplement the British coaches.

 Continuing the growth: The 2010s